The Wheel of Time (TV series)

-The Wheel of Time is an American high fantasy television series developed by Rafe Judkins for Amazon Prime Video.
-The series is based on the novel series of the same name by Robert Jordan with Brandon Sanderson.
+The Wheel of Time is an American fantasy television series developed by Rafe Judkins for Amazon Prime Video.
+The series is based on the book series of the same name by Robert Jordan.
+It features an ensemble cast led by Rosamund Pike.

-The first season, consisting of eight episodes, premiered on Prime Video on November 19, 2021, with the first three episodes released immediately and the remaining five on a weekly basis after that, culminating in the season finale on December 24, 2021.
-The series was renewed for a second season in May 2021, before the series premiered.
-In July 2022, ahead of the second-season premiere, the series was renewed for a third season.
+The eight-episode first season premiered on Prime Video in November 2021.
+In May 2021, before the first season premiered, the series was renewed for a second season, which premiered in September 2023.
+The series was renewed for a third season in July 2022, over a year ahead of the debut of the second season.
+The third season premiered in March 2025.
+In May 2025, the series was canceled after three seasons.

+The Wheel of Time received generally positive reviews from critics, and has been nominated for a Saturn Award.

 Premise

-The Wheel of Time follows Moiraine, a member of the Aes Sedai, a powerful organization of women who can channel the One Power.
-With her Warder, Lan, she seeks a group of five young villagers from the secluded Two Rivers region of Andor following an attack on their village, believing one of them is the reincarnation of the Dragon, an extremely powerful channeller who broke the world.
-The Dragon Reborn is prophesied to either save the world from a primordial evil known as the Dark One, or break it once more.
+Moiraine Damodred, a member of the Aes Sedai, a powerful organization of women who can channel the One Power, seeks a group of four young people from the secluded village of Emond's Field in the Two Rivers, believing one of them is the reincarnation of the Dragon, an extremely powerful channeller responsible for the Breaking of the World.
+The Dragon Reborn is prophesied to either save the world from a primordial evil known as the Dark One or break it once more.